brightsign/brightsign-npu-gaze-extension/README.md

 TODO: refine build to use libraries provided by SDK to cross-build

-While not strictly required, it can be handy to move the project to an OrangePi (OPi) as this facilitates a more responsive build and debug process due to a fully linux distribution and native compiler.
+While not required, it can be handy to move the project to an OrangePi (OPi) as this facilitates a more responsive build and debug process due to a fully linux distribution and native compiler.
 Consult the [Orange Pi Wiki](http://www.orangepi.org/orangepiwiki/index.php/Orange_Pi_5_Plus) for more information.

 Use of the Debian image from the eMMC is recommended.
 Common tools like `git`, `gcc` and `cmake` are also needed to build the project.
 In the interest of brevity, installation instructions for those are not included with this project.